wp-plugins/easy-testimonials/readme.txt

 Oh no!
 Check the box that is labeled "Disable Cycle2 Output".
 This will cease including our JavaScript.

+= Yo!
+Your plugin is great - I would really like to change the size of the images that are output.
+How do I do it? =

+Another good question!
+With the Pro version of the plugin, you can do this by controlling the Testimonial Image Size drop down menu on the Settings screen.
+Depending on your website, using bigger images may require CSS changes to be made.
+Visit here to purchase the Pro version: http://easy-testimonials.com/easy-testimonials-pro/

 = Eek!
 I love everything about this plugin... but, I don't know how to use it inside my Template Files!
 What do I do? =

 Don't worry!
 WordPress has a great function, do_shortcode(), that will allow you to use our shortcodes inside your theme files.
 For example, to output a Random Testimonial in a Theme file, you would do this: <?php echo do_shortcode('[random_testimonial count="1"'); ?>